Why Is the Stock Market Down Today Here Are 4 Reasons? Let’s Rumble

 Consider the words of J.P.
 Morgan, “The time to buy stocks is when they are cheap, not when they are dear.”
 Market crashes create precisely these opportunities.
 It requires fortitude and a long-term perspective to buy when others are fearful, but it can set you up for significant gains in the subsequent recovery.

 History is on the side of the long-term investor.
-The 1929 stock market crash, the dot-com bubble burst, and the 2008 financial crisis all eventually gave way to robust periods of growth and new market highs.
-Those who bought during these crashes benefited from the market’s natural tendency to trend higher over time.
+The 1929 stock market crash, the dot-com bubble burst, and the 2008 financial crisis eventually gave way to robust periods of growth and new market highs.
+Those who bought during these crashes benefited from the market’s tendency to trend higher over time.

-The Power of Perspective:
+The Power of Perspective

-A Contrarian’s Guide to Market Crashes:
+A Contrarian’s Guide to Market Crashes

 Investing is a marathon, not a sprint.
 Short-term market movements are largely irrelevant in the grand scheme of things.
 As the saying goes, “Tides go in, tides go out, but the ocean is always there.”
 Focus on the long-term trend and the underlying strength of the economy.